-In Stove Temperature Mode, the stove will not automatically shut off unless the stove runs out of fuel or is turned off.
+In Stove Temperature Mode the stove will not automatically shut off unless the stove runs out of fuel or is turned off.

-Never pull the plug to shut down the stove.
+Never disconnect the powercord to shut down the stove.
 This will stop the combustion blower and smoke will escape through window and door gaskets.